Gobluebro/front-end-interview/README.md

 There is also a few example code html files that you can reference if needed.

-Let anyone on the Cincinnati Quotient Product Team if you have any questions.
+Let anyone on the Cincinnati Quotient Product Team know if you have any questions.

 **Happy Coding!!**